HS WRESTLING: 'The future's bright' for McAlester wrestling

 Cunningham said his wrestlers have been responding well to what he and his fellow coaches have been instilling upon them, and thinks that there are several who are going to make big impacts on the mat.

-There’s senior Trey Howard, who Cunningham says has come a long way since they first met; the hard-working junior Gunnar Spence, Andrew Major, who Cunningham said has a world of potential; Jackson Kidd, Nathan Hutchison — whose coach believes will make a return to state — and Maddie Merrick, who Cunningham said will return even stronger from last season.
+There’s senior Trey Howard, who Cunningham says has come a long way since they first met; the hard-working junior Gunnar Spence, Andrew Major, who Cunningham said has a world of potential, Jackson Kidd, Nathan Hutchinson — whose coach believes will make a return to state — and Maddie Merrick, who Cunningham said will return even stronger from last season.

 Cunningham said that in addition to a great group of wrestlers, he’s also surrounded by a hard-working staff.
 Since he’s also an assistant high school principal, he’s fortunate to be surrounded by reliable, hard working coaches at all levels in McAlester.